d45h-d07/rpeqw/README.md

-# rpleqw
+# rpeqw
-An 'Equation Writer' utility for the HP 49/50 calculators which leverages the interactive stack.
+An 'Equation Writer' utility for the HP 49/50 calculators which leverages the interactive RPN stack.